-We understand that not everyone who looks at the dashboard is an expert in “food systems” facts and terminology.
+We hope that the dashboard will be a useful tool for anyone who chooses to look at it, including those who are not food systems “experts.”
 For those who would like more context, we have developed these introductory resources.
 Data and materials here are about the whole New England food system (not just the part related to institutions).

 On this page, we have gathered together a small number of diverse indicators that show how New England states and institutions are putting their commitment to a regional food system into action through by implementing innovative programs, signing pledges developed by good food advocates, and hiring dedicated sustainability staff.